Return to Ithaca (novel)

-Return to Ithaca (Strändernas svall) is a 1946 novel by Swedish author Eyvind Johnson.
-It is based on the story of Odysseus as he returns home to Ithaca after the Trojan War.
+Return to Ithaca: A Novel about the Present (Strändernas svall: En roman om det närvarande) (Note: A literal translation of the main title Strändernas svall is 'The Surge of the Shores'.) is a 1946 novel by Swedish author Eyvind Johnson.
+It is based on Homer's story of Odysseus as he returns home to Ithaca after the Trojan War.

-The plot recounts the events surrounding the Greek hero Odysseus, his journey home from the Trojan War, his wife Penelope's waiting for him and his son Telemachos's eagerness to meet his father.
-The novel is counted among the great classics of Swedish literature.
-In the SVT program Babel it was named in 2013 as one of only five books that should be part of a Swedish literary canon.
-It has been published in many editions and translated into some twenty languages.
+The plot recounts the events surrounding the Greek hero Odysseus, his journey home from the Trojan War, his wife Penelope's waiting for him, and his son Telemachos's eagerness to meet his father.

+On its publication, homerologists objected to the novel's modern naturalistic scene description, and its anti-heroic presentation, but it was praised by Swedish literary critics.
+More recently, scholars have explored the tension between the fictional narrator's subjective experience and the described reality, and the issue of violence.
+They have noted the novel's structure with parallel events, a metafiction and a narrative in Johnson's own time just after the Second World War.

+In 2013, the SVT program Babel named it one of five classic works of Swedish literature that should form the start of a Swedish literary canon.
+It has been published in many editions and translated into approximately twenty languages.

 Plot

 Odysseus is ruler of the island of Ithaca.
 Nineteen years earlier, he left his wife Penelope and his son Telemachus to join the Greek forces attacking Troy.
 The war went on for ten years, and on the way home Odysseus was delayed by many mishaps.
-He fetches up on an island where a woman named Calypso lives and stays there for seven years.
+He fetches up on an island where the nymph Calypso lives, and stays there for seven years.
 In Ithaca, Penelope hesitates to remarry.
 She is courted by a large number of suitors whom she puts off by saying that she cannot make a decision until she has finished weaving a bedspread for her father-in-law.
 She weaves every day, but unpicks most of the weaving again at night.
 At the same time, Telemachus has begun to find out about his father.
 Odysseus is visited by the messenger of the gods, Hermes, who orders him to return home.
 Reluctantly, Odysseus sets off to sail to Ithaca, but is shipwrecked and washed ashore on a coast ruled by Alkinoos.
-His daughter Nausikaa who discovers Odysseus and brings him to the king's court.
+His daughter Nausikaa discovers Odysseus and brings him to the king's court.
 After Odysseus's poignant account of his adventures, he sails back to Ithaca.
 Disguised as a beggar, he arrives on the island; he meets the swineherd Eumaios who persuades him that he must deal with his wife's suitors and kill them.